practicalli/blog-cryogen/content/md/posts/gaining-confidence-with-Clojure-CLI-tools.md

 ## `-Stree` - adding dependencies to deps.edn

-`clojure -Stree` in a project directory will show all the library dependencies you added to the project along with all the depencencies that each of those libraries have.
+`clojure -Stree` in a project directory will show all the library dependencies you added to the project along with all the dependencies that each of those libraries have.

 `-Stree` is a very useful diagnostic tool when you have clashes between dependencies, or more likely the version of dependencies that the libraries you added as dependences have as dependencies (I think that needs a diagram).